oneblink/bmp-bloburl.js/README.md

 You may want to do that regularly to keep the modules up to date.

-Lastly, to trigger the test and build progress, simply run:
+Lastly, to trigger the build progress, simply run:

     grunt